Queen of da Souf: Singles

-The album's lead single, "Bitch from da Souf" was released in January 2019 and became Mulatto's breakout hit.
-The remix version featuring Saweetie and Trina was released in December 2019 and appear on the album.
+The album's lead single, "Bitch from da Souf" was released in January 2019 and became Latto's breakout hit.
+The remix version, featuring Saweetie and Trina, was released on December 4, 2019.

-The album's first promotional single "No Hook" was released on April 23, 2020.
-The song was Mulatto's first official release since announcing she had signed to RCA Records and was released alongside its music video.
-"No Hook" tells Mulatto's come up story to stardom in a single verse, hence the title.
-One month later, "He Say She Say" was released alongside a "quarantine style" music video as the album's second promotional single.

-"Muwop" featuring Gucci Mane was released on July 30, 2020, as the album's official second single after Mulatto recreated Mane's album covers on her social media.
+"Muwop", featuring Gucci Mane, was released on July 30, 2020, as the album's official second single after Latto recreated Mane's album covers on her social media.
 The song samples Mane's 2007 single "Freaky Gurl" and was released alongside its music video.
 The single was serviced to US Rhythmic radio on August 25, 2020.

 The album's third single, "On God", had a music video released on Lyrical Lemonade's YouTube account on September 10, 2020.

 "In n Out", featuring American rap duo City Girls, was released as the album's fourth single and received a music video which was released on October 15, 2020.

-"Sex Lies" featuring Lil Baby was released as the first single from the extended version of the album and the fifth overall.
+"Sex Lies", featuring Lil Baby, was released as the first single from the extended version of the album and the fifth overall.
 A music video was premiered on December 11, 2020.

+Promotional singles

+Her first song, titled "No Hook", was first released as the album's first single, but instead was its promotional single on April 23, 2020.
+The song was Latto's first official release since announcing that she had signed to RCA Records and was released alongside its music video.
+"No Hook" tells Latto's come up story to stardom in a single verse, hence the title.
+The second song, titled "He Say She Say", was released alongside a "quarantine style" music video as the album's second promotional single in May 2020.

 Other songs

-A music video for the opening track, "Youngest and Richest", was premiered on the release date of the album.
+The music video for the opening track, "Youngest and Richest", was premiered on the release date of the album.
 A music video for the extended version album track, "Spend It", was released on December 22, 2020.
-The video portrays Mulatto going to a local Walmart and purchasing essential items for the community.
+The video portrays Latto going to a local Walmart and purchasing essential items for the community.

 Music and lyrics

-According to the BrooklynVegan, "Queen of Da Souf is full of sex-positive anthems that are overflowing with charisma and confidence".
+According to the BrooklynVegan, "Queen of da Souf is full of sex-positive anthems that are overflowing with charisma and confidence".
 On "Muwop", Latto "twists Gucci Mane’s 2006 hit, “Freaky Gurl” with a feminine flare."
 On "No Hook", she "bravely talks about her pregnancy scares, her terrible relationships, and her rough come-up".
 On "Bitch from da Souf Remix", the rappers "trade off and spit bars representative of their respective hometowns–Atlanta, Miami and the Bay Area."